egpalazzolo/egpalazzolo/pages/cv.md

 “Keywords for Black Louisiana” with Dr. Jessica Marie Johnson (JHU), “Towards the Development of a Community for Digital Edition Publishing,” *UVA-CDE*, Charlottesville, VA, September.

-“Finding the Sources: Teaching Historical Methods with StoryMaps” with Dr. Casey Lurtz (JHU), *ESRI User Conference Education Summit*, San Diego, CA, July. (prepared and submitted, unable ot attend)
+“Finding the Sources: Teaching Historical Methods with StoryMaps” with Dr. Casey Lurtz (JHU), *ESRI User Conference Education Summit*, San Diego, CA, July. (prepared and submitted, unable to attend)

 #### 2021
 “Keywords for Black Louisiana: Digital Histories of the Gulf Coast,” member of panel presentation, *American Historical Association*, New Orleans, LA, January.